 Psychological Tests and Quizzes By John M. Grohol, Psy.D.
 All of our psychological quizzes below are free, and most are based upon scientific research.
 They are instantly and automatically scored once completed, giving you immediate results.
+You do not have to create or have a Psych Central account in order to take one of our quizzes.
 If you want to save your test results after taking them, you must be a registered member of Psych Central; registration is always free.
 Want to learn more about psychological testing in general, or how we develop our quizzes?
 Disorders & Symptoms Adult ADD Screening Test For helping to determine whether you have symptoms commonly associated with adult attention deficit disorder (ADHD/ADD).
 QUICK Adult ADHD Screening Test For helping to determine whether you have symptoms commonly associated with adult attention deficit disorder (ADHD/ADD).
 Cork ADHD Quiz Our newest screening test for attention deficit disorder (ADHD/ADD).
-Autism / Asperger's Test Our longer, 50-question screening test helping to determine whether you have symptoms commonly associated with an autism spectrum disorder
+Bipolar Self-Test Mood Questionnaire- New!
+Stress Test - New!
+Dr.

 personality styles, types, theories and psychometrics models, personality tests and quizzes theory personality models on this page The Four Temperaments/Four Humours Carl Jung's Psychological Types Myers Briggs® personality types theory (MBTI® model) Keirsey's personality types theory (Temperament Sorter model) Hans Eysenck's personality types theory Katherine Benziger's Brain Type theory William Moulton Marston's DISC personality theory (Inscape, Thomas Int., etc) Belbin Team Roles and personality types theory The 'Big Five' Factors personality model FIRO-B® Personality Assessment model The Birkman Method® Lumina Spark Morphopsychology Other personality theories and psychometrics tests models personality theories and models - introduction Behavioural and personality models are widely used in organisations, especially in psychometrics and psychometric testing (personality assessments and tests).
 Understanding personality - of your self and others - is central to motivation.
 The more you understand about personality, the better able you are to judge what motivates people - and yourself.
 N.B.
 N.B. and